tmodel-ccs2018/tmodel-ccs2018.github.io/README.md

   + [Network graph file for use with Shadow v1.13.0](data/shadow/network/atlas-lossless.201801.shadow113.graphml.xml.xz) (lossless links between core routers)

+We've compiled the scripts necessary to gather the input data and compile it into a topology file [here](https://github.com/shadow/atlas).
+See [here](atlas-data.md) for links to the input data we used.

 ##### Shadow Host Configuration

 Our Shadow experiments used the client behavior models that we discuss in the paper.
 You can incorporate these models into your own Shadow experiments.